Your location:

 Voter ID requirement

-Voters in England need to show photo ID to vote at polling stations in some elections.
+Voters in England need to show photo ID to vote at polling stations in all elections.

 Find out more about accepted forms of photo ID, how to apply for a free Voter Authority Certificate, and what to expect on polling day.